Canadian Fire Rescue College

 Canadian Fire Rescue College maintains a comprehensive admissions policy that all prospective students are encouraged to review prior to applying.
 Key eligibility requirements for this program include:

-• Physical ability to perform firefighting duties (require doctors medical clearance)
+• Physical ability to safely perform wildland firefighting duties

-• English Language Proficiency (in accordance to the CFRC Language Proficiency Policy)
+• English-language proficiency in accordance with the CFRC Language Proficiency Policy

-• Standard First Aid and CPR Level C (or equivalent/higher - from an approved training provider)
+• Standard First Aid and CPR Level C, or an accepted equivalent or higher certification

 Canadian Fire Rescue College offers payment plan options across all training programs, allowing students to manage tuition costs without paying the full amount upfront.
 Eligible students may apply for a payment plan as part of the program application process.